-- Make sure the engine is running when you check the transmission fluid level.
+- Make sure the engine is running when checking the transmission fluid level.

-- Do not overfill your transmission with fluid past the Max line as this can cause shifting problems and even damage your transmission.
+- Do not overfill the transmission with fluid past the Max line as this can cause shifting problems and even damage your transmission.

 - There are several Mitsibushi transmission fluid types.
 Only use what is recommended in your owner's manual.

-- Before you start the warm-up trip follow the same steps in this guide to check that there is transmission fluid.
+- Before starting the warm-up trip follows the same steps in this guide to check that there is transmission fluid.
 The level should be in the C (cold) marks of the dipstick.